 Organization

 OBI needs to represent organizations to identify, for example, Affymetrix as the manufacturer of a microarray.
 Placing organization into the BFO hierarchy proved controversial, as good arguments were made for treating it either as a material entity or an immaterial kind of social construct related to other legal entities.
 The latter are not currently well described in BFO.
+In fact, both exist, though in English the same word (organization) is fluidly used to describe one or the other.
+At any time, an organization is comprised of a number of persons.
+That aspect can be captured as a material entity – the aggregate of those people (instances of homo sapiens, which are material entities).
+Organizations can also have other organizations as members and since those are also material entities, the whole is a material entity.
+Since material entities are better developed in BFO, we associated the label ‘organization’ with the material entity.
+The social aspects of the organization can be captured by organization-specific member roles, for example the role treasurer, or administrator, or compliance officer, although OBI has not found it necessary to define such roles.
+The current definition of organization is broad enough to include for example a regulatory agency like the U.S. Food and Drug Administration.

+OBI needs to represent organizations to identify, for example, Affymetrix as the manufacturer of a microarray.
+Placing organization into the BFO hierarchy proved controversial, as good arguments were made for treating it either as a material entity or an immaterial kind of social construct related to other legal entities.
+The latter are not currently well described in BFO.
 Our solution is to define an organization by things that are true about it: an organization is a continuant entity that can bear roles and has members.
 Members of organizations are either organizations in themselves or individual human beings.
 Members can play organization-specific member roles.
 This definition is broad enough to include for example a regulatory agency like the U.S. Food and Drug Administration.

 Applications of OBI